zhangkeo1111-gif/CHU-CV/README.md

 ## 🌍 English Introduction

 This is a **LaTeX/XeLaTeX Chinese CV template** specially designed for **Chang’an University students and CHUers**.
-It can be used for graduate program applications, job hunting, internship applications, competition registration, and various other submissions.
+It can be used for graduate program applications, job hunting, internship applications, competition registration, and various other submissions. **Please use XeLaTex**.

 The template is mainly inspired by **NPU-CV, NCU-CV**, and several classic Chinese resume templates.
 Based on these references, it integrates Chang’an University-style header and footer designs, a blue academic visual layout, and a modular structure.
 It supports common CV sections such as personal information, education background, honors and awards, competition experience, internship experience, project experience, and skills.